-Jim Pattison Outpatient Care and Surgery Centre has added a second MRI suite to provide more than 5,000 exams this year.
+Jim Pattison Outpatient Care and Surgery Centre in Surrey has added a second MRI suite to provide more than 5,000 exams this year.
 This investment helps us decrease wait times for patients and expand our capacity so that we can bring cardiac MRI services to Surrey for the first time.

 SURREY, BC - Year two of the B.C.
 Surgical and Diagnostic Imaging Strategy continues to move forward, with the opening of a new magnetic resonance imaging (MRI) suite at the Jim Pattison Outpatient Care and Surgery Centre in Surrey.